shapesmusic/Shapes-Basics-Draft/world/path/3-shape-fingerings.md

 notes:
 - maybe demo what you're going to be able to do first. then it's more tolerable to go through the rote steps, or to listen to stuff about hands fitting keys, etc.
 - you'll still get auditory feedback if you play a note that's outside the shape
+- reiterate that it's the same fingering for each new shape you add. start with the fingering for the previous shape you know, and then adjust one finger for the next shape.
+That's a different way to think of it than "start with the basic fingering and move into the shape."
+Both are good, but different.

 ## Resources